-With more than 300 biopharmaceutical and medical device companies, British Columbia, Canada, has a diverse life sciences sector offering investment opportunities in life sciences products and services.
+With more than 1,100 companies, British Columbia, Canada, has a diverse life sciences sector offering investment opportunities in life sciences products and services.

 Our strategic location, outstanding talent, and generous incentives and tax credits for research and development create an attractive environment for life sciences companies.

-- Cultural and recreational opportunities contribute to a high quality of life outside the lab – and a significantly lower cost of living than in key markets including San Diego, San Jose, New York, San Francisco, and Los Angeles.
+- Cultural and recreational opportunities contribute to a high quality of life outside the lab – and a significantly lower cost of living than in key markets including San Diego, , New York, San Francisco, and Los Angeles.

-- British Columbia’s diverse talent pool includes 8,500 employees working in the life sciences industry.
+- British Columbia’s diverse talent pool includes more than 11,100 employees working in the life sciences industry.
 Post-secondary institutions are training young people for future success in the sector.

 - A steady stream of innovation flows into British Columbia’s industries, thanks to our excellent educational institutions.
-The University of British Columbia alone has founded more than 20 companies, and worked with local and global industry partners to commercialize more than 80 technologies.
+The University of British Columbia alone has commercialized over 80 life sciences technologies through partnerships and licensing with corporate partners, and fostered 94 spinoff companies, including QLT

 - Research teams benefit from being in the same time zone as the scientific community in Washington State and California.
 Our strategic location means they can also connect with both Asia and Europe in the same business day.